 - There may be other medicines that can interact with doxycycline.
 Make sure your doctor or dentist knows about all other medicines you are using.

 Warnings While Using This Medicine

-- Make sure your doctor or dentist knows if you have a history of thrush (oral candidiasis), which is a yeast infection of the mouth.
-Tell your doctor about any other medical problems you may have.
+- Make sure your doctor or dentist knows if you are breastfeeding, or if you have or had a yeast or fungus infection in your mouth (oral candidiasis or thrush) or a weak immune system (caused by diabetes, HIV infection, or patients receiving cancer or radiation treatments).
+Tell your doctor about any other medical or dental problems you may have.

 - This medicine may make your skin more sensitive to sunlight.
 Use a sunscreen when you are outdoors.
 Avoid sunlamps and tanning beds.